paurkedal/batyr/README.md

     batyr-on-slack <config-file>
     batyr-on-xmpp <config-file>

-which each take a configuration file of different undocumented format as argument.
+Each take a configuration file of different undocumented format as argument.
 See the respective `config.mli` files.